peterjpxie/glances_influxdb_grafana/README.md

 It should work on Debian as well, but not tested.

 ## Medium Post
-Check more detail on the Medium post(https://medium.com/@peter.jp.xie/setup-glances-influxdb-grafana-on-ubuntu-829c630bb441).
+Check out the [medium post](https://medium.com/@peter.jp.xie/setup-glances-influxdb-grafana-on-ubuntu-829c630bb441) for more details.